valerian720/valerian720/README.md

 - 🌱 I’m currently learning how to use UE5, TS,
 - 👯 I’m looking to collaborate on valerian720/eve-online-style-fit-test
 - 🤔 I’m looking for help with ideas on valerian720/eve-online-style-fit-test
-- 💬 Ask me about Anything
+- 💬 Ask me about how did we ended up here
 - 📫 How to reach me: valerian.tagme@yandex.ru
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: overengineering exists